 Prepare before approaching your employer:

-The prospect of telling your boss about your situation is daunting enough, so it is important to come prepared and know your employee rights.
+The prospect of telling your boss about your situation is daunting enough, so it is essential to come prepared and know your employee rights.

 Here are a few things to consider before you talk with your boss:

-- Chances are that your boss or colleagues have spotted that you have a problem, and already know about your issues.
+- Your boss or colleagues may have spotted that you have a problem and already know about your issues.
 Read about the telltale signs of secret addiction.

 - Do not worry about being fired.
-Most company policies will recognise addiction as an illness like any other, that requires sick leave to allow time for recovery.
-In most cases, your job will be safe.
+Most company policies will recognise addiction as an illness like any other that requires sick leave to allow time for recovery.
+So in most cases, your job will be safe.

-- Health and Safety at Work Act: This outlines a legal requirement for the employer to ensure the health, safety and welfare of all their employees.
+- Health and Safety at Work Act: This outlines a legal requirement for the employer to ensure all their employees’ health, safety, and welfare.

 - Familiarise yourself with your company’s regulations on drugs and alcohol misuse.